shad/vim-shift-movers/README.md

 `down` — Add lines above the current line, one at a time.

-`right` — Indent current or selected lines
+`right` — Indent current or selected lines.

-`left` — Outdent current or selected lines
+`left` — Outdent current or selected lines.

+`shift-up` — swap the current line with the one above it.

+`shift-down` — swap the current line with the one below it.